regenvanwalbeek/artifacts_mmo_openapi/doc/MyCharactersApi.md

 Action Recycling

-Recyling an item.
+Recycling an item.
 The character must be on a map with a workshop (only for equipments and weapons).

 ### Example
 ```dart